workarounds/define/readme.md

+# Define

+**Define** is a system wide dictionary for android.
+It shows the meaning of a copied word in a floating layout.

 ### RetroLambda ###

+The project uses RetroLambda to make life simpler while using RxJava.
+Follow these instructions to set it up.

 - Install JDK 8
 - Define `JAVA7_HOME` and `JAVA8_HOME` gradle.properties (For system wide use, put them in .gradle/gradle.properties)